Robust estimation of the Quantum Fisher Information on a quantum processor: Derivation of the robust shadow estimator with local noise

-We show here that the statistical accuracy of the estimator of $G_j$ can be improved by making use of \emph{common randomized numbers}~\cite{vermersch2023enhanced} to define an estimator with smaller variance with respect to the one introduced in Ref.~\cite{Chen2020} and considered above -- namely, $\hat{G}_j$.
+We have discussed in Sec.~\ref{subsec:crm} that the statistical accuracy of the estimator of $G_j$ can be improved by making use of \emph{common randomized numbers}~\cite{vermersch2023enhanced} to define an estimator with smaller variance with respect to $\hat{G}_j$.

-Suppose one aims to estimate the expectation value $\mathbb{E}[X]$ of a random variable $X$.
-If we estimate $\mathbb{E}[X]$ by averaging over multiple samples $X_i$, the statistical error is quantified by the variance $\mathrm{Var}[X]$.
-Now, assume we have access to a random variable $Y$, strongly correlated with $X$ whose average value $\mathbb{E}[Y]$ is known.
-We can estimate $\mathbb{E}[X]$ with reduced variance $\mathrm{Var}[X-Y]< \mathrm{Var}[X]$ by averaging the random variable $X-Y+\mathbb{E}[Y]$ over \emph{commonly} sampled variables ${X_i,Y_i}$.
-We employ this trick for $G_j$, to define an enhanced estimator with reduced variance compared to $\hat{G}_j$ (and the one presented in Ref.~\cite{Chen2020}) if the noise is weak.